neurallayer/Photon.jl/README.md

 - Implement dataset + dataloader
 - Implement more models (resnet,...)
 - Write documentation
-- Finalise Workout API
+- Finalize Workout API

-And btw, we are always open in accepting contributions ;)
+And b.t.w, we are always open in accepting contributions ;)

 ## License
 Photon is provided under the MIT open source license.